AjabaGodswill/facebook-clone/README.md

 # facebook-clone
-Aclone 0f the UI of facebook
+A clone 0f the UI of facebook